Mixing times for the simple exclusion process with open boundaries: Mixing times for the triple point

 The next lemma relates the total-variation distance of $(\eta_t)_{t \geq 0}$ to the spectral gap of $(\zeta_t)_{t \geq 0}$.
 It is an immediate consequence of Theorem 2.14 in \cite{F:EVBoundsSEP}. \begin{lemma} Let $\lambda$ denote the spectral gap of $(\zeta_t)_{t \geq 0}$.
 We have that holds for all initial states $\xi \in \Omega_N$ and $t \geq 0$. \end{lemma} \begin{proof}[Proof of Theorem \ref{thm:MaxCurrentTriplePoint}] By Remark \ref{rem:relaxSymmetric}, we see that $\lambda^{-1} \leq CN^2$ holds for some constant $C=C(\alpha,\beta,\gamma,\delta)$, and we conclude by applying Lemma \ref{lem:DiaconisSeries}. \end{proof}

 \begin{footnotesize} \end{footnotesize}

 \textbf{Acknowledgment} We thank Noam Berger, Ivan Corwin, David Criens, Hubert Lacoin, Allan Sly, Herbert Spohn, and Lauren Williams for helpful discussions and comments.
+We are indebted to the anonymous referee for a careful reading and pointing out several inaccuracies.
 This project was started at Cambridge University and carried out during visits of the authors at Princeton University and Technical University of Munich.
 We thank all three institutions for their hospitality.
 The third author acknowledges the TopMath program and the Studienstiftung des deutschen Volkes for financial support.